cculianu/Fulcrum/README.md

 **Q:** Why is the compiled binary called `Fulcrum` (capital `F`) and not `fulcrum` (lowercase `f`) as is customary on Linux/Unix?

-**A:** Because I like capiral letters, even on Linux.
+**A:** Because I like capital letters, even on Linux.
 I also develop (this and other software) for macOS and Windows and over there the Linux/Unix lowecase thing looks a little out-of-place.
 Perhaps my sensibilities have been affected by my win32 and macOS dev work, or perhaps I'm just unconventional.
 Embrace the lack of convention here!
 That being said, if the capital `F` bothers you, feel free to rename it or represent it as `fulcrum` wherever you like.

 ---